AeRabelais/coding-challenges/README.md

 # coding-challenges
-Solutions to coding tasks from the following: ROSALIND, Rosetta Code, Leet Code, Hackerrank, r/dailyprogrammer
+Solutions to coding tasks from the following: ROSALIND, Rosetta Code, Leet Code, Hackerrank, r/dailyprogrammer, and Etudes for Programmers